-We perform a wide variety of imaging studies at St. John's Pleasant Valley Hospital, using the most advanced diagnostic imaging technology available.
+We perform a wide variety of imaging studies at St. John's Hospital Camarillo, using the most advanced diagnostic imaging technology available.
 The following are brief descriptions of some of the studies your physician may order for you:

 A CT Scan produces cross-sectional images of selected body parts, giving physicians an unobstructed look at organs and bones not seen clearly on conventional x-rays.